Skip to Main Content

 • If the student is diagnosed with a communicable disease or illness (examples can include: Influenza, Pneumonia, Strep Throat, Pertussis, Chicken Pox, Impetigo, COVID-19, and Scabies), notify your campus nurse immediately.

-If you have any questions regarding these procedures, please contact your campus nurse
+If you have any questions regarding these procedures, please contact your campus nurse.

 A student may return to school when: